sundararajan-rajendr/SONiC/doc/system-telemetry/dialout.md

 ### 3.1.2 Packet Handling

-The dial-out telemetry proces will initiate the connections via gRPC protocol.
+The dial-out telemetry process will initiate the connections via gRPC protocol.
 The gRPC protocol uses TCP connections that can either be unencrypted or encrypted with TLS.
 The user configuration will determine the destination IP and ports that are used.
 The source-ip is configurable in the dial-out configuration as well.

+The gRPC connections will silently try to connect to the server in the background.
+When the connection is successfully established, it will begin the subscription by sending the initial data followed by a sync response.
+If the gRPC connection is lost, it will again begin to try an re-establish the connection in the background indefinitely.
+If the connection is successfully re-established, the subscription will be restarted.

 ### 3.1.3 Encoding